Zomis/Games/README.md

-# Zomis' Games -An Amazing Server for Games
+# Zomis' Games - An Amazing Server for Games

 [Join us on Discord!](https://discord.gg/GfXFUvc)